Notice Period Buyout - Full N Final Settlement

 nikitalk

-Every company has a different policy - some deduct on basic and some on the gross salary.
+Every company has a different policy - some deduct on basic salary and some on the gross salary.
 Check the policy at your company.

 jyotinegi